-As an extremely small team, Run & Follow works diligently to uphold and work towards being a sustainable brand.
+As a small, close knit team, Run & Follow works diligently to uphold and work towards being a sustainable brand.
 In the modern world, no brand is 100% sustainable and if they say they are, they are lying to you.
-To read our definition of sustainability and what a company needs to do to be 100% sustainable check out this post.
+To understand our definition of sustainability and what a company needs to do to be 100% sustainable, read below.

 Our pieces are designed to be high quality, low impact.
 They are built to last, built to change with you as you grow, and built to help you chase your dream life.

-Our corporate structure is composed of an extremely small all female team with a few freelance workers.
-We strive to make our pieces genderless, and to be representative of all lifestyles in our branding and business structure.
-We are an all inclusive brand from corporate back end to our branding.
-Our pieces are unisex, size inclusive and never discriminatory.
-(If you don’t see your size or yourself represented, shoot us a message and we can custom make pieces.
-We plan to add a larger size variety in the next 8 months but began our launch with just core sizes on recommendation of our factory and pattern grader.)
+Our corporate structure is composed of an extremely small all female team.
+We strive to make our pieces genderless and to be representative of all lifestyles in our branding and business structure.
+We are an all inclusive brand from our corporate back end to our branding.
+Our pieces are unisex, size inclusive. and never discriminatory.
+We would like to say, if you don’t see your size or yourself represented, we would love to message and hear your thoughts.
+We are also capable of creating custom pieces.
+We're planning and working to add a larger size variety in the coming year but began our launch with just core sizes on recommendation of our factory and pattern grader.

 Our materials are sourced and produced with the intention of our pieces being lower impact.
 We currently create small orders of 100 or less pieces to minimize waste.
 Pieces not in the capsule collection are hand made by Anna and her team in the greater NYC area out of 85%-100% recycled and second hand materials.
 As for the Capsule Collection, there are various components.
 Some of our fabrics are sourced deadstock in LA.
 This means that we take rolls of fabric that would have been discarded or that other brands were not using instead of using water, chemicals, and resources to make brand new fabric.
 Any fabrics that we do not source deadstock are OKET certified which means INSERT DEFINITION or certified organic.
 Finally, our duck canvas fabric is milled locally in the US.